Sacramento International Airport: Industry churn

 As the nation's economy was taking a hit in 2008, commercial aviation was challenged by reduced passenger numbers and increasing fuel and other costs.
 The airport was a focus city for ExpressJet which independently operated Embraer ERJ-145s on point-to-point, "hub bypass" routes.
 In 2008, ExpressJet ended all independent flying and refocused its business on codeshares for major airlines.
-Also in 2008, Aloha Airlines ceased operations and Mexicana discontinued operations as well.
-Air Canada flew to this airport in 2007–2008 to Vancouver, but ended the route in 2008; It was announced that the route would resume on May 17, 2018.

 Prior to the downturn, new services began and several airlines merged.
 America West and US Airways merged, Northwest and Delta merged, and United and Continental initiated their merger by the end of 2011.
 Despite these challenges, Alaska added nonstop flights to Guadalajara, Mexico (now discontinued), and Hawaii (Maui) while Aeromexico's (2011) debut reestablished foreign-flag service with daily nonstops to Guadalajara, Mexico.
 The new Terminal B opened on October 6, 2011, the largest airport terminal in the United States to achieve LEED Silver status.

 On June 5, 2008 US Airways began seasonal flights to Charlotte and Philadelphia.
 Sacramento was the origin for the last scheduled MD-80 flight on Alaska Airlines, Flight 363 from Sacramento to Seattle on August 24, 2008.
 In the summer of 2010, Delta Air Lines began seasonal flights to Detroit.
 Continental Airlines, which later merged with United Airlines, previously had seasonal flights to Newark.
 Sacramento's seasonal route operated during the summer and fall.
 On January 6, 2013, Frontier Airlines ended service to Denver.
 US Airways previously flew to Las Vegas, but ended service after closing its Las Vegas hub.

 Long dominated by Southwest and United (United Express), the intra-California market was joined in 2011 by American (American Eagle Airlines, April 2011) and Delta (Delta Connection) which provide service to and from LAX.
 Frontier Airlines previously provided service between SMF and Redding.

 Sacramento County tried (and failed) to entice Virgin America into adding a flight between SMF and Los Angeles by offering the airline $400,000 to operate out of terminal A or $150,000 to operate in terminal B; other airports were also trying to entice the airline.

-In 2011, the airport carried an estimated 9 million passengers; it averaged 323 flights a day.